Who

 Partnership saved time and money for migrant workers

 IFC and TDB worked with Cymonz to implement their newly optimised international payments platform.
 As part of this new initiative, the Ave Pa’Anga Pau Voucher was formed.
-The Tonga Development Bank now has a cashless remittance platform that allows fellow remitters working in countries such and New Zealand or Australia an extremely cost-effective option of sending money back home.
+The Tonga Development Bank now has a cashless remittance platform that allows fellow Tongan remitters working in countries such and New Zealand or Australia an extremely cost-effective option of sending money back home.

 Technology delivers same-day transfers to Tonga

-It uses Cymonz technology and banking mechanisms to provide a cashless platform, with no fees, competitive FX rates and an Anti Money Laundering and Combating Financing and Terrorism compliant module that delivers same-day transfers to Tonga.
+It uses Cymonz technology and banking mechanisms to provide a cashless platform, with no fees, competitive FX rates and an Anti Money Laundering & Combating Financing and Terrorism compliant module that delivers same-day transfers to Tonga.

 How